 Even though humans have been making 22 karat gold jewelry and 24 karat gold jewelry thousands of years, many people still believe that it is impossible to create wearable jewelry from these purer forms of gold.
 Let’s explain further.

-22 karat gold contains 91.67% pure gold.
-We mix our 22 karat gold with 8.33% of Argentium Silver, which is an even purer form of silver than sterling silver.
-This alloy allows 22 karat gold to be quite durable and sturdy enough for everyday wear.
+22 karat gold is 91.8% pure gold.
+We mix our 22 karat gold with 4.2% pure silver, 3.2% copper and .8% zinc.
+This alloy mix allows 22 karat gold to be quite durable and sturdy enough for everyday wear.

 24 karat gold contains 99.99% pure gold.
 While 24 karat gold is strong enough to use for jewelry (including gemstone jewelry), we do not recommend 24 karat gold jewelry for daily wear unless one is prepared to love and accept the scratches that pure gold jewelry will inevitably sustain.

 24 karat gold jewelry contains no alloys whatsoever and is completely hypoallergenic as a result.
 The characteristic that makes pure gold so unique and special is the same characteristic that makes it vulnerable to scratches, dings and dents if worn on a daily basis.
 Aficionados of 24 karat gold jewelry view it’s softness as a sign of purity and a positive aspect of owning pure gold jewelry; however, we recommend that people who are new to 24 karat gold jewelry consider carefully whether this rate of gold is right for them.